 Further north in Scotland, one of the first records there was Robert de Aplinden or Aplintoune in Annandale who forfeited his lands in the reign of Robert Bruce.
 Later Robert de Aplinton or Appylton had a charter of land in the burgh of Invemys from Robert II in 1378.

-Important Dates for the Apulton family
+Early History of the Apulton family

 This web page shows only a small excerpt of our Apulton research.
 Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Apulton History in all our PDF Extended History products and printed products wherever possible.